CCT490H5F-SocialDataAnalytics/course-info/README.md

 *Project* - This course is oriented such that you can design and execute research projects concerning questions of your choosing.
 To that end, you will be doing that exact thing in this course.
 At several points in the semester, there will be a milestone you must reach with the project.
 Early on, you'll write a short (one-page) *abstract* about your project: the question you are trying to answer, potential data sources, and types of analyses you will undertake.
 That will then be fleshed out into a larger (two- to three-page) *prospectus*, which describes in more detail the research question, why it is an important question, then outlines concretely the tasks for data collection, management, and finally analysis.
 Several weeks before the project is due, you will submit a *mid-term report* which discusses the progress of your project, the difficulties you've had thus far, and what you have left to finish.
 Lastly, at the end of the semester, you will submit a six- to ten-page *final report* which describes your research project in full.
 It should contain all graphs and figures, and have correct citations.
 You will also have to submit your code and the data you used.

-### Syllabus

-You should check the syllabus often for deadlines and for course requirements.
+*Syllabus* - You should check the syllabus often for deadlines and for course requirements.
 The best way to start on a path to success is to read and understand this syllabus, and to keep it with your class notes and refer to it as needed.
 Once you've read this syllabus in full, please email me a picture of a capybara.

 ### Grading